jlviper44/Prismatic-Player/Mac Version/README.md

 # Prismatic Player for Mac
-To begin Drag Prismatic Player to the Folder named 'Drag Prismatic Player Here'
+To begin Drag Prismatic Player to the folder named 'Drag Prismatic Player Here'